Simon Mayo: BBC Radio 4

 Mayo presented Act Your Age, a panel game for BBC Radio 4, first broadcast on 27 November 2008.

 In January 2024 Mayo was the guest on the Radio 4 programme Great Lives; his choice was Alan Freeman.

 Television projects

+Shortly after joining on Radio 1, Mayo debuted on the host roster for Top of the Pops.
+He presented the dilemma show Scruples in 1988, which was adapted from a radio programme that he hosted the previous year.

-Between 1995 and 1998 Mayo presented a TV version of Confessions, based on the hit feature from his BBC Radio 1 breakfast and mid-morning shows.
+Between 1995 and 1998, Mayo presented a television version of Confessions, based on the feature from his BBC Radio 1 breakfast and mid-morning shows.

-Starting in 1999 he was the original presenter of National Lottery game show Winning Lines on BBC One until 2000 when he was replaced by Phillip Schofield in 2001.
+In 1999, he was the original presenter of National Lottery game show Winning Lines on BBC One, until Phillip Schofield took over in 2001.

-In 2005 he presented a series The Big Dig on BBC TV about allotments in the Rhondda Valley contrasted with others in Highgate, London.
+In 2005 he presented a series The Big Dig on BBC television about allotments in the Rhondda Valley contrasted with others in Highgate, London.

 Mayo hosted a revival of the classic quiz show Blockbusters, which began airing on Challenge on 14 May 2012 until 3 August 2012.

 He was the announcer for the concert celebrating Queen Elizabeth II's Diamond Jubilee on 4 June 2012.